J&S Transportation

 12. Have Keys Ready

-It’s a good idea to have a whole set of keys for you AND the car delivery service company.
+It’s a good idea to have a whole set of keys for you AND the driver.
 If you don’t already have an extra set, it’s always a good idea to get one before your vehicle gets picked up for transport.

 13. Have Insurance on Your Vehicle